2010 Chinese Super League

-The 2010 Chinese Super League season was the seventh season since the establishment of the Chinese Super League, the seventeenth season of a professional association football league and the 49th top-tier league season in China.
+The 2010 Chinese Super League season (also known as Pirelli Chinese Super League for sponsorship reasons) was the seventh season since the establishment of the Chinese Super League, the seventeenth season of a professional association football league and the 49th top-tier league season in China.

-The teams ranked first through fourteenth of the 2009 season and two promoted teams from the 2009 League One season participated in this season.
+The teams ranked first through fourteenth of the previous season and two promoted teams from the 2009 League One season participated in this season.
 Shandong Luneng won the title for third time in seven years.